jacob-israel-turner/CodeCardio-Tutorial/README.md

 In this tutorial, I'm going to talk about the basics of using [CodeCardio](codecard.io).
 CodeCardio was created by [DevMountain](devmounta.in) staff for use with our [Web-Dev bootcamp](https://devmounta.in/web-immersive).

 The purpose of CodeCardio is to enable users to strengthen their coding skills.
 CodeCardio has a number of JavaScript challenges, built to help you learn the fundamentals of JavaScript.
-The site uses a testing system to ensure that you aren't only writing out the code, but you're also arriving to the correct answer.
+The site uses a testing system to ensure that you aren't only writing out the code, but you're also arriving at the correct answer.

 ## Step 1: Register